 - The ulcers of donovanosis (granuloma inguinale) are beefy-red indurated ulcers that heal and scar and then start again in a nearby area.

-- Herpes presents with single or multiple painful ulcers.
+- Herpes presents with single or crops of multiple painful, punched-out ulcers.

 - Lymphogranuloma venereum begins with a painless papule, erosion, or ulcer that heals in a few days, sometimes leaving a small scale that disappears without a scar in a few days.
 Enlarged, tender lymph nodes (buboes) then appear.